OPEC+ seeks oil policy consensus as UAE demands changes

 Cuts now stand at about 5.8 million bpd and, should the UAE fully block the deal, could remain in place and cause a further spike in oil prices amid quickly recovering oil demand and a shortage of crude.

-Brent crude was trading close to 2-1/2 year highs on Friday at more than $75 a barrel .
+Brent crude was trading close to 2-1/2 year highs on Friday at more than $75 a barrel.
+[O/R]

+Reporting by OPEC team; Writing by Dmitry Zhdannikov; Editing by David Goodman

 Our Standards: The Thomson Reuters Trust Principles.